 Boat Cafe floats in Freyberg Lagoon, I spent a cold March morning drinking coffee and eating a muffin while watching and waiting for the weather to clear.
 They had a pile of FishHead magazines to keep me company, and a fire to keep me warm.
 I'm always a fan of cafes that provide something to read with my coffee, even better when what I'm reading tells me about what's happening in their city.
 (RIP FishHead magazine, Capital magazine filled the gap and it can be read online and in print).
 The Boat Cafe is open 7 days.

 Stories Espresso Bar was set up by Zeal Education Trust to provide employment and work experience for young baristas.
 Coffee and sweet treats are sold from the converted shipping container on lower Cuba Street.
 (For more information see thecuriouskiwi/blog - Drinking for good in Wellington).

 Maranui Cafe, The Parade, Lyall Bay

 The Maranui Cafe shares a building with the Maranui Surf Life Saving Club.
 In 2009 the building was gutted by fire and faced permanent closure, however community support helped get the cafe and the SLSC up and running again.
-The cafe theme is a colourful mix of retro and sea to match the character of the building, we liked the oar banisters and the paddle divider.
+The cafe is a colourful mix of retro style and an ocean theme to match its beachfront location in Lyall Bay.